wfjvdham/padronElectoralChile/README.md

 `asistenciasActivos.csv` - Contains ids for combining data from different sources but is not needed.

 `entidades.csv` - File that contains more details about the entities.
 But for now only the name of the entity is enough.

-`activos.csv` - This file has some difficulties when reading.
-After opening in ecel and saving as a csv with a different formatting it works fine.
-It contains the names of the persons in a meeting but not the description of the meeting.